kstenerud/technicalsourcery/content/posts/qr-superpowers/index.md

 tags:
   - encoding
   - qr-code
+  - binary
+  - structured-data
   - concise-encoding
 ---

-[QR codes](https://en.wikipedia.org/wiki/QR_code) have replaced bar codes in many places because they can store a lot more information, but this advantage is limited by the fact that they can only store textual data and have no inherent structure.
-In this post, I'll demonstrate how to overcome these limitations and give QR codes superpowers!
+[QR codes](https://en.wikipedia.org/wiki/QR_code) are popular because they can store more information than bar codes, but they can't store binary data and have no inherent structure.
+In this post, I'll show how to overcome these limitations and give QR codes superpowers!

 ## QR Codes and Their Limitations